NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Crimson Breath.md

 * * *

 You gain a fire breath weapon similar to that of a crimson worm.
-You breathe a blast of flame in a @Template\[cone|distance:30\] that deals 12d6 fire damage to all creatures in the area (Reflex check save).
+You breathe a blast of flame in a 30-foot cone that deals 12d6 fire damage to all creatures in the area (Reflex check save).
 This damage increases by 2d6 at 14th level and every 2 levels thereafter.

 * * *